Kos-Design/materials_substance/readme.rst

 The panel labeled "Substance Texture Importer" is displayed under the Shader Settings in the Material Tab.

-First choose the directory containing the textures files to be imported using the folder selection field under "Maps Folder" section of the addon panel.
+First choose the directory containing the textures files to be imported using the folder selection field under the "Maps Folder" section of the addon panel.

 .. figure:: http://kos-design.com/images/wikipics/folder_select.jpg